Jace Kotsopoulos

-Jace Dayton Kotsopoulos (born December 1, 1997) is a Canadian professional soccer player who plays for Burlington SC in League1 Ontario.
+Jace Dayton Kotsopoulos (born December 1, 1997) is a Canadian soccer player.

 Early life

 Kotsopoulos first played youth soccer with Oakville SC and Dixie SC.
 He joined Burlington SC at U13 level, playing until 2015 at the U19 level.
 When he was 16, he trained with the Spanish club Real Sociedad youth academy.

 University career

 Kotsopoulous attended the University of Guelph playing for the men's soccer team for five years, where he set the school's all-time goal scoring record with 58 goals, beating the previous mark by nine goals.
 In his first season, he led the team with 11 goals, being named an OUA Second Team All-Star.
 In his second year, he led the OUA with 17 goals, being named to the OUA West Second Team All Star for the second year in a row, as Guelph won the OUA title and a national bronze medal.
 During his third year, he missed part of the season due to a meniscus tear and missed most of his fifth and final season due to a sprained ankle.
 In his third season, despite an injury, he was named an OUA West First Team All-Star and a U Sports Second Team All Canadian after scoring ten goals in nine games.
 In his fourth year, he led the Ontario University Athletics with 15 goals in 17 games, being named the U Sports men’s soccer player of the year as well as the OUA male athlete of the year, named OUA West MVP and an OUA First Team All-Star, and he was also named the U Sports soccer player of the year, and was nominated for the U Sports Male Athlete of the Year.
 In his final season in 2019, he struggled with injuries, but returned in the quarter-finals to score two goals to help Guelph to the OUA Final Four.